-US job openings remain near record high in February
+US job openings, quitting at near record high in February

 There were 11.3 million available jobs last month, matching January’s figure and just below December’s record of 11.4 million, the Labor Department said Tuesday.

-The number of Americans quitting their jobs was also historically high, at 4.4 million.
+The number of Americans quitting their jobs was also historically high, at 4.4 million, up from 4.3 million in January.
+More than 4.5 million people quit in November, the most on records dating back two decades.
 Many people are taking advantage of numerous opportunities to switch jobs, often for higher pay.
 The vast majority of those quitting do so to take another position.

+Tuesday’s report is separate from the government’s monthly employment report, which in February showed that employers added a robust 678,000 jobs.

+The data “shows that the labor market remains torrid,” Stephen Stanley, chief economist at Amherst Pierpont, said in a research note.
+“In a month when the economy added 678,000 jobs, the number of job openings only went down by 17,000.
+That speaks to the depth of the bid that employers have for labor.”

-The outsize number of available jobs has contributed to rampaging inflation, as many companies have had to raise pay to attract more applicants.
+The outsize number of available jobs and quits has contributed to rampaging inflation, as many companies have had to raise pay to attract and keep workers.
 In February, there were 1.8 openings for every unemployed worker.
 Before the pandemic, there were usually more unemployed people than job openings.

 The unemployment rate, at 3.8%, is near the pre-pandemic level of 3.5%, which was the lowest in five decades.
 And there are still several million fewer people working or looking for work than before the pandemic, forcing employers to compete among a smaller labor pool.